Naproxen Indications Contra Indications

 • When used in patients with ankylosing spondylitis, naproxen has relieved night pain, morning stiffness, and pain at rest.
 In a limited number of controlled studies, the anti-inflammatory and analgesic effects of usual dosages of naproxen in the symptomatic treatment of ankylosing spondylitis were greater than those of placebo and comparable to those of usual dosages of aspirin or phenylbutazone (no longer commercially available in the US).

-You Might Also Like Pentazocine; Uses, Dosage, Side Effects, Interactions
+You Might Also Like Tolterodine; Uses, Dosage, Side Effects, Drug Interactions

 Contra-Indications of Naproxen